SasankYadati/stories/_posts/2018-04-05-TensorFlow.md

 Computational Graphs are a means to specify computations that need to be carried out in our model.
 They are directed graphs, where nodes represent operations and edges represent tensors and the direction in which they move (hence, the name TensorFlow!).
 Once we define our graph, we can run it by creating a session.
 We can execute the whole graph or just a part of it.
 Session allocates memory for the graph and the variables.

-(Note : TensorFlow has a new feature called Eager Execution which is more Python way of doing things.
+(Note : TensorFlow has a new feature called Eager Execution which is a more Pythonic way of doing things.
 It is imperative in nature contrast to the graph-and-session approach, which is declarative.)

 ![]({{ site.baseurl }}/images/2018-04-05-Tensorflow/comp_graph.jfif "A Computational Graph.
 Nodes represent operations and edges represent data.
 Source: TensorFlow for Machine Intelligence")

 In the above graph, you can see nodes corresponding to multiplication and addition operations.
 You can also see how data flows in the graph from one node to another.
-After defining such graph, we can run it (or parts of it) in a session.
+After defining such a graph, we can run it (or parts of it) in a session.

 ## Tensors, Constants, Variables and Placeholders